gokulsanthakumar9-eng/Studymate-AI/README.md

-# StudyMate AI — vanilla HTML/CSS/JS version
+# StudyMate AI —  version

 A plain HTML/CSS/JS build of StudyMate AI — no framework, no build step.
 Open `index.html` in a browser and it runs.